 Browse all of our online resources to bring Dodge into the classroom and home!

 Explore our YouTube channel for educational videos brought to you by Dodge naturalists!
-Meet a Barred Owl, learn how to make Campfire Stick Bread, and much more.
+Learn how to make Campfire Stick Bread, take an inside tour of the farm, and much more.

 It’s a rhyming Storytime with a Naturalist!
 Settle in with Siri as she reads “How to Hide a Butterfly & Other Insects” by author-illustrator Ruth Heller.
 Are you curious about camouflage?
 Learn how butterflies and bugs can disappear!

 How about a hike?
 Search for signs of Minnesota wildlife on a hike with Julia, one of our Naturalist Fellows.
 She’ll lead you to the prairie, forest and wetlands to look up, down, and all around for animals.
 Hit the trails to learn observational skills in nature and how you can protect wildlife habitat.

 Feeling amphibious after some record-setting rainfall?
 Then hop right over as Siri reads “The Corner.”
 It’s one of five short stories in “Frog and Toad All Year,” a classic children’s book by author-illustrator Arnold Lobel.
 Save this story for a rainy day—or listen together in any kind of weather!